brycetshaw/River-Forecast-App/README.md

 ### Evaluation

 - Does it work?
-- How laggy is it?
+- How responsive is it?
 - Are we able to use big data tools to create a forecast trend?